 For homes with hardwood or laminate flooring, area rugs are great.
 (We do not recommend area rugs over carpet.)
 They can really tie a room a together, and give it that touch of interest needed if placed correctly.
 It’s not a good idea, however, to choose an area rug that’s too small for a room.
 Rugs should extend under seating arrangements or other furnishings.
 If you can see every corner of an area rug in a room, you’re doing it wrong.

 If you’re considering a paint color, it’s a great idea to buy a sample and test it out first.
 And we’re not talking about a tiny square either—be generous with the test patch.
 Cover enough space on the wall so that you can see how the color will look with the rest of your room’s furnishings.
 Never buy a gallon (or more) of paint without testing first.

 Make a statement with wall color

-Consider the size of a room and its furnishings before making a statement with wall color.
+Consider the size of a room and its furnishings before making a statement with the wall color.
 If you want to go bold, it’s best to do so in a large room—and only when there are furnishings that also contain hints of the color you’ve chosen.
 Darker colors will make a small room look smaller, and a bold color that doesn’t match any of your furnishings cannot make a statement on its own.
-Instead consider purchasing a décor item to add interest to a room.
+Instead, consider purchasing a décor item to add interest to a room.
 For more specific ideas, check out our tips for staging a home.

 We know how tempting it can be to purchase a bed in a bag.
-All the components—comforter, sheets, pillowcases, bed skirt, pillow shams and accent pillows—are ALL there.
+All the components—comforter, sheets, pillowcases, bed skirt, pillow shams, and accent pillows—are ALL there.
 It’s so easy, cheap and convenient.
 But it’s best to purchase these items separately in order to achieve a styled look.
 Use a combination of colors and patterns instead.
 And the same goes with an entire set of matching furniture.
 Don’t do it!
 Find individual pieces that accent each other well; you’ll be happier in the long run.

 Neglect window treatments